Rony Morales

-Rony Edgardo Morales Solís (born June 8, 1978) is a Honduran football defender who currently plays for Platense in Liga Nacional de Honduras.
+Rony Edgardo Morales Solís (born June 8, 1978) is a former Honduran football defender.

 Club career

 A left-sided defender, Morales previously played for Olimpia.

 International career

 Morales made his debut for Honduras in a November 1999 friendly match against Guatemala and has earned a total of 30 caps, scoring 1 goal.
 He has represented his country in 4 FIFA World Cup qualification matches and played at the 2001, and 2003 UNCAF Nations Cups and was a non-playing squad member at the 2003 CONCACAF Gold Cup.

 His final international was an October 2006 friendly match against Guatemala.